 Companies like Amazon and Netflix understand this and developed their site around customer personalization.
 Their sites include advanced recommendations based on an algorithm that analyzes customer behavioral data.
 That’s why you might have noticed that show artworks differ from one Netflix account to another – and why you might have something radically different from your friends, or family.

 This helps guide the user to the next show to binge on or the next product to purchase.
 The better you analyze customers, the easier it’ll become to develop marketing campaigns to attract and convert them.

 But how does this translate to ROI?

 Amazon and Netflix have been using this for years to boost ROI.
 Amazon’s personalized recommendations generated an additional 35% in sales.
 And Netflix used it to save around $1 billion annually in reduced churn.

-Let’s look at several ways you can analyze consumer behavior to boost your ROI.
+Let’s look at several ways you can analyze consumer behavior and conversion optimization tips to boost your ROI.